-- The percentage of patients who received defect free care has improved from 77% to 81%. - About 75% of stroke patients had their brain imaging done within 25 minutes of hospital arrival in 2016 compared to 63% in 2014; - Nine out of ten eligible ischemic stroke patients received the clot-busting drug Alteplase intravenously consistently from 2014 to 2016. - The median time from hospital arrival to administration of Alteplase was shortened from 56 minutes in 2014 to 51 minutes in 2016. - About 85% of the patients received alteplase in the first 60 minutes of hospital arrival in 2016 compared to 70% in 2014.
+- The median time from hospital arrival to administration of Alteplase was shortened from 54 minutes in 2015 to 51 minutes in 2017. - About 87% of the patients received alteplase in the first 60 minutes of hospital arrival in 2017 compared to 80% in 2015.

-Numbers for other quality indicators, such as venous thromboembolism prophylaxis, antithrombotic medication, stroke education and discharge on appropriate medication, remained consistently high above 90% from 2014 to 2016.
+Numbers for other quality indicators, such as venous thromboembolism prophylaxis, antithrombotic medication, stroke education and discharge on appropriate medication, remained consistently high (above 90%) from 2015 to 2017.

-However, less than 60% of stroke patients were transported to hospitals by EMS and the proportion of patients who arrived at hospital in the first two hours of symptom onset remained persistently low around 35%, indicating the need to raise public awareness to identify stroke in the community, call 911, and transport patients to designated centers rapidly.
+However, less than 60% of stroke patients were transported to hospitals by EMS and the proportion of patients who arrived at hospital in the first two hours of symptom onset remained persistently below 40%, indicating the need to raise public awareness to identify stroke in the community, call 911, and transport patients to designated centers rapidly.